-Here at Genuit Group, we are making the built environment more sustainable by helping create a more resilient planet, society and business.
+Here at Genuit Group, we’re focused on creating a more sustainable built environment.
+This means increasing its resilience as it adapts to the challenges of climate change, alongside reducing the impact the built environment has upon climate change.
 Sustainability is core to our commercial strategy, driving innovation in both how we run our business and the products we create.
 We find solutions for the environmental challenges facing our infrastructure, our buildings and our communities, and delivering these at scale.

 Genuit has a clear goal to be the leading provider of sustainable construction products.